icp4a/automation-decision-services-samples/samples/AutomationServicesStart/README.md

 **Procedure**

-1. In Business Automation Studio, click the menu in the top left corner and select **Applications**.
+1. In Business Automation Studio, click the menu in the top left corner, expand Design and select **Business applications**.
 2. Click **Create** and select **Application**.
 3. Enter a unique name such as `My Application`.
 Then, enter the following purpose and click **Create**:
 ```